This is the 1st Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 The First Row of Petals

 The next stage is to make the petals.
-First, I need to cut the petals out with a cutter and there are a lot of rose petal cutters on the market made from plastic or metal.
+First, I need to cut the petals out with a cutter, and there are many rose petal cutters on the market made from plastic or metal.
 Refer to Video at 04:37

 Some plastic cutters don’t always cut with a clean edge, and some are very good.
 Some metal cutters are made of inferior quality metal and will bend easily, distorting your petals.